 Although as Essie loses her sense of self in her job hunt, her list of adjectives provide some sense of stability to her as her world crumbles.
 Other interesting ideas such as the bureaucracy of applications are suggested, yet not quite developed.

 Perry’s writing and Neighbour’s set both, in a clever and metaphorical way, reference that feeling of grounding ourselves.
 At the end of her extensive monologue, I wonder if Essie may come finish or comes to her project, yet that doesn’t happen.
 Collapsible‘s actual conclusion, while comforting and important in its symbolism, wasn’t quite as down-to-earth as it could have been.

-Disclaimer: I was invited to watch Collapsible for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimer: I was invited to watch Collapsible for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.